Spanner Turned Spatula: 11 Converted Warehouse Spaces in Christchurch

 Sala Coffee

 In a quiet Wigram location, Sala offers a refined take on the coffeeshop experience.
 Founded by Eduardo, whose coffee journey spans São Paulo to London to Aotearoa, Sala focuses on thoughtful brews and a human-centred approach.
 The offering is small but ever-changing, with beans from respected roasters here and abroad.
-The space is pared-back but warm, and the food – think house focaccia toasties and Grizzly pastries – is made with the same care.
+The space is pared-back but warm, and the food is made with the same care.
+We're talking house focaccia toasties and Grizzly pastries.

 Ozone Coffee Walker Street